deaddogdown/BlenderCheatSheets/README.md

 This add-on is designed to work with **Blender LTS (Long Term Support)** versions only, ensuring stability and long-term usability.
 It will probably work on your version of Blender that is a non-LTS, so give it a try.

-> ⚠️ Looking for support on non-LTS versions?
-Let us know via email or GitHub issues!

 ## 📦 Installation

 ### Step-by-step: